-Active passive account accounting example.
-What are accounting accounts?
-Ending balance of an active passive account
+Active passive accounting account example.
+What types of accounting accounts are there?
+Closing balance of active liability account

-In the process of carrying out economic and financial and economic activities of an organization of any of the legally prescribed forms, there is a need for accounting (tax) accounting, the main task of which is to systematize, accumulate and analyze information on current, non-current, Money ah enterprises and their sources.
+In the process of carrying out economic and financial-economic activities of an organization of any of the legally prescribed forms, there is a need to maintain accounting (tax) records, the main task of which is the systematization, accumulation and analysis of information on current, non-current, Money ah enterprises and their sources.

 The completeness and reliability of information of all types of accounting makes it possible to more effective management enterprise.
-When interacting (scheduled and unscheduled) with fiscal government organizations the level and accuracy of the data provided significantly reduces the possibility of applying sanctions.
+When interacting (planned and unplanned) with fiscal authorities government organizations the level and accuracy of the data provided significantly reduces the possibility of sanctions.

 Accounts

-Appropriate registers are used to group homogeneous enterprise funds and their sources.
-They are called bills, movement of every kind tangible assets, calculations, capital is presented in them for a certain time period.
+To group enterprise funds and their sources that are homogeneous in content, appropriate registers are used.
+They are called abacus, movement of each type tangible assets, calculations, capital is presented in them for a certain time period.

 To reflect any (perfect) business transaction it needs to be documented.
-Accounting accounts serve to summarize information about a particular type of asset (source) for a certain period of time; on their basis, all existing accounting registers are filled in (balance sheet or memorial, chess sheet, balance sheet with applications).
-Recording of business transactions to the appropriate account is carried out on the basis of primary document.
-Their processing consists in the formation of the total (balance) or closing the register.
-After that, information from the accounts is transferred to the balance sheet, subject to its main rule - the correspondence of the values of the active part and liabilities.
+Accounting accounts serve to summarize information about a specific type of asset (source) for a certain period of time; on their basis, all existing accounting registers are filled in (revolving balance or memorial, chess sheet, balance sheet with appendices).
+Business transactions are recorded on the appropriate account based on primary document.
+Their processing consists of generating a total (balance) or closing the register.
+After this, information from the accounts is transferred to the balance sheet, subject to its basic rule - the correspondence of the values of the active part and liabilities.

 Structure

-Accounts, regardless of purpose, have a standard view.
+Accounts, regardless of purpose, have a standard appearance.
 This is a table consisting of two sections: debit and credit.
-Depending on the balance affiliation account balance (balance at the beginning or end of a certain period) is recorded in its upper corner.
+Depending on the balance sheet The account balance (the balance at the beginning or end of a certain period) is recorded in its upper corner.
 This amount appears in all intermediate and final accounting registers.

 The purpose of debit and credit depends on the balance sheet of the account.
-Business transactions that increase the amount are assigned to that part of the table that reflects the account balance.
-Movements of funds that reduce the asset are recorded in the opposite column.
-At the end of the period, all debit operations are summed up, the resulting value is the debit turnover, a similar operation is performed with a loan.
-The account balance is calculated taking into account the initial balance, the turnover of both parts of the table.
-The order of its calculation depends on the balance sheet.
-General scheme accounts (in tabular terms) looks like hard copy So:
+Business transactions that increase the amount are included in that part of the table that reflects the account balance.
+Fund movements that reduce the asset are recorded in the opposite column.
+When closing a period, all debit transactions are summed up, the resulting value is debit turnover, and a similar operation is performed with credit.
+The account balance is calculated taking into account the initial balance and the turnover of both parts of the table.
+The procedure for calculating it depends on the balance sheet.
+General scheme accounts (in tabular expression) looks like on paper So:

 Classification

 All accounts are divided according to several characteristics: economic content, structure and in relation to the balance sheet.
-All types of classifications are relevant and applied regularly.
+All types of classifications are relevant and used regularly.

 In relation to balance, there is the following division: